 The U.S. Centers for Disease Control (CDC) notes that people are reporting a wide range of COVID-19 symptoms.
-If you are suffering from these symptoms and believe you may have COVID-19, contact Spanish emergency medical services at telephone numbers 112 or 061 immediately.
+If you are suffering from these symptoms and believe you may have COVID-19, contact Spanish medical services at telephone 061 or call 112 in an emergency.

 Entry and Exit Requirements:

 United States: U.S. citizens and U.S. LPRs will be permitted to return to the United States from the United Kingdom, Ireland, and the European Schengen area, which includes Spain.
 The U.S. Department of Homeland Security (DHS) issued instructions requiring U.S. passengers who have been in the United Kingdom, Ireland, and the Schengen area to travel through select airports where the U.S. government has implemented enhanced screening procedures.
 See the DHS website for further details.
 The Proclamation Suspending Entry of Immigrants Who Present Risk to the U.S. Labor Market issued April 22, 2020, and expanded June 22, 2020, does not apply to U.S. citizens or U.S. LPRs, who may return to the United States.

 Information about visa processing for individuals who wish to travel to the United States is available here.

 Limited commercial options to return to the United States from Spain are available, although flight cancellations are frequent.
 Work with your airline directly to re-book your flight or obtain a refund.
 While limited direct flights between Spain and the United States exist, U.S. citizens may have to transit through a third country to reach the United States.

 - For information about transiting airports in London, see U.S. Embassy London’s COVID-19 information page.

 - For information about transiting airports in Paris, see U.S. Embassy Paris’ COVID-19 information page.